MariusDieckmann/CanaryDemo/README.md

 ## Version Branches
 Each branch represents a separate version of the canary demo.
 The version 1.0 will display a simple website green website, v1.1 will cause a 500 range error and v1.2 will result in  a blue website.
 This is only used to demonstrate and test canary deployments.

+## Variables
+Frontend:
+    - ```APIKey```: Secret key that added for authentication, shared with the backend, should be the same secret
+Backend:
+    - ```APIKey```: Secret key that added for authentication, shared with the frontend, should be the same secret

 ## APIs
 Both APIs listen on port ```8000```.
 The default port can be changed with the ```ROCKET_PORT``` environment variable.